Zac-HD/hypofuzz/notes/launch-plan.md

 ## Soft Launch: cover costs and confirm viability
 The goal of this stage is to validate basic product-market fit, cover recurring costs, and get ready for public launch.
-Tactically, this includes resolving any serious customed objections, and skipping as much of the 'saas ramp' as possible by doing things that don't scale to acquire early customers.
+Tactically, this includes resolving any serious customer objections, and skipping as much of the 'saas ramp' as possible by doing things that don't scale to acquire early customers.